Read out the violation

 Couldn't load pickup availability

-The Human Touch and Atmosphere in Urban Nooks and Crannies --
+The Human Touch and Atmosphere in the Cracks of the City—

-The Hidden Order in Contemporary Asian Cities, Derived from the Most Natural Textures of Daily Life
+The Hidden Order in Contemporary Asian Cities, from the Most Natural Daily Needs

-"Illegal buildings" are manifestations of everyday life that grow out of the nooks and crannies of cities.
-They are the architecture of the people, outlining the true texture of ordinary life at the grassroots level.
-They are also a hundred ways to stand with the people, an extension stemming from the human body and life itself.
-They are small, illegal revolutions, temporary and guerrilla-like, yet they sprout everywhere, ceaselessly.
-They are the epitome of vitality at the bottom of the city.
+"Illegal constructions" are the embodiment of common people's lives that sprout from the cracks of the city.
+They are the people's architecture, outlining the true texture of everyday life at the grassroots; they are also a hundred ways to stand with the people, an extension stemming from the human body and life.
+They are illegal small revolutions, temporary and guerrilla-like, yet they constantly emerge everywhere without ceasing.
+They are the concrete form of the vitality achieved by the urban underclass.

-This book not only includes exhibition records but also starts with the exhibition as its core, delving into the representative works and philosophies of the two architects.
-It also invites five architects and architectural critics—Marco Casagrande, Chu Rui-Chi, Yen Chung-Hsien, Wu Qi-Lin, and Wu Chieh-Chen—to engage with the works, aiming to continually inspire energy derived from "illegality" through the form of a book after the exhibition concludes.
-In this book, we start by "reading illegality" as a starting point, then proceed to understand illegality, and a philosophy of bottom-up spatial production/extension.
+This book not only includes exhibition records but also starts from the exhibition as its core, sifting through the representative works and philosophies of the two architects.
+It also invites five architects and architectural critics—Marco Casangrade, Chu Rui-Chi, Yen Chung-Hsien, Wu Qi-Lin, and Wu Chieh-Chen—to engage in dialogue with the works.
+The aim is to continue stimulating energy from "illegal construction" through the form of a book after the exhibition ends.
+In this book, we start by reading illegal architecture as a starting point, then delve into understanding illegal architecture, and a bottom-up philosophy of spatial production/extension.

-Therefore, the book also includes a pamphlet featuring "Three Methods of Illegal Construction" – a classification study conducted by Wang Ning and Li Mo, graduate students of architect Wang Shu at the China Academy of Art.
-This study examines illegal constructions in Taipei across three dimensions: space, materiality, and environmental relations, providing a clear and logical approach to understanding illegal constructions in cities.
+Therefore, the book also includes a small booklet containing a classification study of "Three Methods of Illegal Construction" by Wang Ning and Li Mo, graduate students of architect Wang Shu at the China Academy of Art.
+This study analyzes illegal constructions in Taipei from three aspects: space, materiality, and environmental relations, providing a clear logical approach to understanding illegal constructions in the city.

 Two Participating Architects

-Taiwanese architect Hsieh Ying-Chun was awarded the American Curry Stone Design Prize in 2011, renowned for its humanitarian concern.
-He has been involved in post-disaster housing reconstruction since Taiwan's 921 earthquake, participating in efforts including the Sichuan earthquake in mainland China and Taiwan's Typhoon Morakot disaster, and has long been dedicated to post-natural disaster reconstruction.
-Compared to building luxury homes, his constant concern is "the housing problem for 70% of humanity."
+Taiwanese architect Hsieh Ying-Chun was awarded the American Curry Stone Design Prize in 2011, known for its humanitarian concerns.
+Since the 921 earthquake in Taiwan, he has been involved in house reconstruction in disaster areas, including the Sichuan earthquake in mainland China and Typhoon Morakot in Taiwan.
+He has long been dedicated to post-disaster reconstruction.
+Compared to building luxury homes, his focus has always been on "the housing problems of 70% of humanity."

-Chinese architect Wang Shu received the German Schelling Architecture Award in 2010; his work "Decaying Dome" at the 2010 Venice Architecture Biennale's theme exhibition received a special mention.
-He named his studio "Amateur Architecture Studio," believing that "architectural design should only be an amateur activity; life is always more important than design."
+Chinese architect Wang Shu was awarded the German Schelling Architecture Prize in 2010; his work "The Decomposing Dome" for the 2010 Venice Architecture Biennale main exhibition received a special mention.
+He named his studio "Amateur Architecture Studio," believing that "architectural design should only be an amateur activity, and life is always more important than design."

 Book Features

-■ Scan the QR code on the back cover of the book with your mobile phone to watch the 26-minute documentary on the exhibition highlights of "Reading Illegality: The Architecture of Wang Shu and Hsieh Ying-Chun."
-The camera delves into the curation and construction process, fully capturing the human touch and atmosphere of "Reading Illegality" in the urban nooks and crannies through images.
+Scan the QR code on the back cover of the book with your mobile phone to watch a 26-minute documentary on the highlights of "Reading Illegal Architecture: Wang Shu x Hsieh Ying-Chun Architecture Exhibition."
+The camera delves into the curation and construction process, fully capturing the human touch and atmosphere of "Reading Illegal Architecture" in the cracks of the city through images.